MapColonies/microcOSM/openstreetmap-website/README.md

 # Docker setup for openstreetmap-website

-The docker container installs dependencies required for the website, checks out the latest openstreetmap-website code from github and sets up config files.
+This container contains openstreetmap-website

 ### Configuration

-To run the container needs a bunch of ENV variables which are:

 - **Configure the HOST and the PROTOCOL**

   - `SERVER_URL` We need to setup the url to the server to send the email
   - `SERVER_PROTOCOL` protocol, e.g `http`

-- \*\*Configure ID editor
+- **Configure ID editor**

   - `OAUTH_ID_KEY` the key to enable login